Hierarchical Network Partitioning for Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations: Introduction

 In order to circumvent these issues, various approaches distinct from NR have been tried that can guarantee convergence to a solution from any starting point, but they have limited applicability due to restrictive hypothesis or inherent scaling issues that render them useless for large networks.
-In the context of natural gas networks, there have been attempts to use Mixed-Integer Quadratically Constrained Quadratic Program (MI-QCQP) \cite{Singh2020}, Mixed-Integer Second Order Cone Program (MI-SOCP) \cite{Singh2019}, and Semi-Definite Program (SDP) approaches \cite{ojha2017solving} which are all computationally expensive and intractable for large instances.
-The MI-QCQP approach \cite{Singh2020}, for example, is an NP-hard problem which cannot scale well for large instances despite restrictions such as no overlapping cycles and no circulatory flows in cycles.
-The work in \cite{de2000gas} proposes a primal-dual based method to solve the network flow problem, but only for networks without compressors while \cite{Dvijotham2015Jun} aims to exploit monotone operator theory to find a solution but requires an expensive calculation to find pre-multiplication matrices that can render the operator monotone.
-In the context of water distribution networks, \cite{Singh2020-water} again is an MI-QCQP approach similar to \cite{Singh2020} and with similar limitations.
+In the context of natural gas as well as water distribution networks, there have been attempts to use Mixed-Integer Quadratically Constrained Quadratic Program (MIQCQP) \cite{Singh2020,Singh2020-water}, Mixed-Integer Second Order Cone Program (MISOCP) \cite{Singh2019}, and Semi-Definite Program (SDP) approaches \cite{ojha2017solving} which are all computationally expensive and intractable for large instances.
+The MIQCQP approach \cite{Singh2020,Singh2020-water}, for example, is an NP-hard problem which cannot scale well for large instances despite restrictions such as no overlapping cycles and no circulatory flows in cycles.
+Similarly, \cite{de2000gas} proposes a primal-dual based method to solve the network flow problem, but only for networks without compressors while \cite{Dvijotham2015Jun} aims to exploit monotone operator theory to find a solution but requires an expensive calculation to find pre-multiplication matrices that can render the operator monotone.

 It would be advantageous if the solution of the large nonlinear system could be computed through the solution of smaller nonlinear sub-systems wherein the NR algorithm or any of the aforementioned methods are more likely to succeed.
-The work in \cite{Rios-Mercado2002Nov} is motivated by this idea but on closer examination, it becomes clear that it requires unsubstantiated and non-trivial assumptions on the network structure.
+With similar motivation, in \cite{Rios-Mercado2002Nov}, the authors split the network by removing compressors and create hyper-nodes, but then make unsubstantiated and non-trivial assumptions on the topology of the hyper-nodes.

 In this article, we present a rigorous technique that relies on minimal assumptions about the network structure to partition the network and solve the full nonlinear system by hierarchical traversal through the partition, solving smaller nonlinear sub-systems in each instance.
 Moreover, the algorithm is presented for an abstract network flow problem so that it will be immediately clear that it is applicable for a wide array of applications that includes natural gas and water distribution as special cases.